-The Clinical Compliance Coordinator will remind students of required health policies prior to clinical experiences.
-Students must complete all the necessary health data forms in a timely fashion.
+The DPT Clinical Compliance Coordinator will remind students of their required health responsibilities prior to all clinical experiences.
+Students must complete all the necessary health forms and obtain tests results in a timely fashion.
 Failure to do so will result in delay of the experience.
-The Physical Therapy Program Director or the DCE Associate DCE may request additional documentation at any time from the student's personal physician if a health problem might be aggravated by clinical experiences or if a health problem might endanger a patient in a clinical setting.
+The DPT Clinical Compliance Coordinator may request additional documentation at any time from the student's personal physician if a health problem might be aggravated by clinical experiences or if a health problem might endanger a patient in a clinical setting.